 Patriotism is at an all-time high, and I do believe that most Americans, employers included, are very grateful to these folks for what they do.

 With such admiration and appreciation going on, why do soldiers experience such obstacles when returning back from war?

-Sometimes hiring have good cause for not considering a military candidate; but it seems in most cases, there is disconnect between the hiring company and transitioning soldier.
+Sometimes hiring managers have good cause for not considering a military candidate; but it seems in most cases, there is some disconnect between the hiring company and transitioning soldier.

 Here are some ideas to help make a military to civilian transition a little easier:

 1. Set yourself apart—Soldiers are taught (and well conditioned!) to blend in and be part of a cohesive team.
 They look the same, dress the same, act the same.
 When interviewing, I find that many speak in “we” language when I ask them strengths or accomplishments: “We did this well…” Yet this is critical to the job process.

 TRANSITION: You must think about yourself as a single person and (deep breath!) identify to the employer how you are unique.

 2. Lose military behaviors—“Yes ma’am”, “no ma’am”, saluting others, jumping up from your seat when someone walks in the room, etc. It’s important to behave as a civilian and speak like them.
 Be aware that many women do not like being called “ma’am” as it makes them sound sort of “old”!
 TRANSITION: Watch, listen, and practice.

 3. Narrow down your job search with a laser-focused job target—Soldiers are trained to roll up their sleeves and do whatever is needed.
 So, in the job arena, many of them are so willing to be team players and do “anything” …which might be nice conceptually, but it is a problem.
 Today’s employer is not interested in a “jack of all trades.”
 If they want to hire a project manager, they want to find candidates who state that they seek a position as a project manager (and of course, you need to have the appropriate experience to say this.)